Student Loan Information

 by the student.

 Students may access the National Student Loan Database System (NSLDS) to check their total amount of loans borrowed.
-A Personal Identification Number (PIN) is required to access such information (this is the same PIN used to submit the FAFSA).
+An FSA ID is required to access such information.

 NEW!
 Federal Direct Subsidized Loans disbursed on or after July 1, 2012 are no longer eligible to receive the interest subsidy during grace period.